 - Put the mixed pickling spices in a small cheesecloth bag and add to the tomato mixture.

-- Pour cider over mixture.
+- Pour cider vinegar over the mixture.

 - Cook for four to six hours over very low heat, stirring occasionally.

-- Remove bag of pickling spices.
+- Remove the bag of pickling spices.

 - Return to pot and bring to boil.